Skip to content

 image:entrypoint

-Use image:entrypoint to specify the command or script as the container entrypoint.
+Use image:entrypoint to specify a command or script as the entry point to the container.

 Keyword type: Job keyword.